-If principal in respect of any Bond is not paid when due, the holder of a Bond represented by the New Global Certificate may elect for direct enforcement rights against the Issuer under the terms of a Supplemental Deed of Covenant dated 31 July 2018, which is supplemental to the Deed of Covenant executed as a deed by the Issuer on 28 June 2018 to come into effect in respect of a principal amount of Bonds up to the aggregate principal amount in respect of which such failure to pay has occurred in favour of the persons entitled to such payment as accountholders with a clearing system.
-Following any such acquisition of direct rights, the New Global Certificate and the corresponding entry in the register kept by the Registrar will become void as to the specified portion.
-However, no such election may be made in respect of Bonds represented by the New Global Certificate unless the transfer of the whole or a part of the holding of Bonds represented by the New Global Certificate shall have been improperly withheld or refused.
+If principal in respect of any Bond is not paid when due, the holder of a Bond represented by the Global Certificate may elect for direct enforcement rights against the Issuer under the terms of a Deed of Covenant executed as a deed by the Issuer on 28 June 2018 to come into effect in respect of a principal amount of Bonds up to the aggregate principal amount in respect of which such failure to pay has occurred in favour of the persons entitled to such payment as accountholders with a clearing system.
+Following any such acquisition of direct rights, the Global Certificate and the corresponding entry in the register kept by the Registrar will become void as to the specified portion.
+However, no such election may be made in respect of Bonds represented by the Global Certificate unless the transfer of the whole or a part of the holding of Bonds represented by the Global Certificate shall have been improperly withheld or refused.